Equal Rights

 College admissions could focus on preparation and achievement.

-Information that isn’t needed for the decision simply wouldn’t be part of the process.
+The personal information that isn’t needed for the decision making, simply shouldn't be there.

 A system cannot abuse the information it never receives.